Fullchee/toronto-water-monitor-backend/README.md

 I looked at how Mailchimp does it and it just makes a regular GET request with a couple of IDs.

 I'm here to learn so I decided to use JWTs!
 They're URL safe and it's fun to learn!

+It turns out thata Mailchimp just does something weird.

+They make a GET request which redirects to make a POST request.
+I decided that doing this wasn't the right thing to do because of the GET specification.

+Mailchimp probably does something complex on the backend because having a GET request make a change to the database isn't right according to the GET spec.
+Browsers will click and prefetch links.
+However, I don't want to add that complexity of whatever Mailchimp does so I'm going to keep it simple.